MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 <!-- // get -> promise -> res/err -->

-In JS if we have a promise, we can put tha **await** keyword in front of the promise to get the result, so we can await the promise we're getting from the **get** method to get the response object.
+In JS if we have a promise, we can put the **await** keyword in front of the promise to get the result, so we can await the promise we're getting from the **get** method to get the response object.

 ```tsx
 const [users, setUsers] = useState<User[]>([]);